Saints Row: Saints Row 2 (2008)

 Saints Row 2 began development in mid-2006, a few months before the Xbox 360 release of Saints Row.
 While a PlayStation 3 port of Saints Row was in development, it was cancelled when Saints Row 2 was confirmed in May 2007.
 A Microsoft Windows port, announced in June 2008, was released in early 2009.
 The game builds upon the fundamentals of Saints Row by improving the respect system, adding more varied activities, increasing the extent to which the player can customize their character, gang, and vehicles, and adding a number of new vehicle models.
 It expands the Stilwater setting with locations, and adds gameplay features and content.

 The story is set roughly five years after the events of Saints Row, and follows the same player character (now identified as "the Boss"), who awakens from a coma to discover that the 3rd Street Saints have fallen from grace in their absence, allowing three new gangs—the Ronin, the Brotherhood, and the Sons of Samedi—to take over the Saints' former territories.
-Furthermore, the Saint's Row district has been a pristine commercial and residential area by the Ultor Corporation, who have further plans for Stilwater.
+Furthermore, the Saint's Row district has been gentrified by the Ultor Corporation, who have further plans for Stilwater.
 After recruiting new and old allies to their cause and setting up a new base of operations, the Boss works restore the Saints to power, this time as the gang's leader.
 The story is structured similarly to the first game, with players undertaking missions related to each gang that they must defeat, as well as Ultor later in the storyline.
 These missions are mostly independent from each other, and require the player to gain respect by completing side activities first.